BillyDM/awesome-audio-dsp/README.md

 ### *"If I'm a total noob, where should I start?"*
 - [`project μ`]: An excellent and free online blog that neatly explains the basics of DSP.
+- [`Think DSP`]: A great free online book that teaches many fundamental DSP concepts using Python.
 - [`Designing Software Synthesizer Plug-Ins in C++`] and [`Designing Audio Effect Plugins in C++`] by Will Pirkle
     - These textbooks are a common recommendation for beginners.
     - The synthesizer one is better than the effect one imo, so go for that if you plan on only buying one.